 Yes, a Rottweiler can be good with older kids if the dog is well-trained and the kids are taught how to act around dogs of this size.
-Rottweilers have a strong bite force and great jaw strength, so it is unwise to allow a Rottie and a small child to play together unsupervised.
-As with dogs of this size and strength, never leave your Rottie unsupervised with kids or babies around.
+As a large and strong breed with great jaw strength, a Rottweiler bite may be more damaging than a bite from a smaller dog, so if you have children around, it’s extra important to socialize your Rottweiler.

 What are the most popular Rottweiler names?

 Common Rottweiler names include Max, Bear, Osa or Oso, Rocky, Axel, Diesel, Kilo, Cali, and German names such as Schatzie, Heidi, Pasha, Tasha, Nasha and Sasha.
 Ruby, Roxy, Luna, Luca and gun names such as Winchester, Colt and Luger are also popular.

 - Rottweiler-Miniature Pinscher mix (Pinweiler)

 - Rottweiler-Jack Russell Terrier mix (Jackweiler)

 - Rottweiler-Siberian Husky mix (Rottsky)

 - Rottweiler-Labrador Retriever mix (Labrottie)